 Like Columbus, he had discovered a world stranger than the one he sought.
 These jewels were older by many centuries than Priam and Hecuba; these graves were not the tombs of the Atridae, but the ruins of an Aegean civilization, on the Greek mainland, as ancient as the Minoan Age in Crete.
 Unknowingly, Schliemann had proved Horace’s famous line vixerunt fortes trnte Agamemnona—“there lived many brave men before Agamemnon.”
 Year by year, as Dörpfeld and Muller, Tsountas and Stamatakis, Waldstein and Wace dug more widely into the Peloponnesus—and still others explored Attica and the islands, Euboea and Boeotia, Phocis and Thessaly—the soil of Greece gave up the ghostly relics of a culture before history.
 Here too men had been lifted from barbarism to civilization by the passage from nomadic hunting to settled agriculture, by the replacement of stone tools with copper and bronze, by the conveniences of writing and the stimulus of trade: Civilization is always older than we think; and under whatever sod we tread are the bones of men and women who also worked and loved, wrote songs and made beautiful things, but whose names and very being have been lost in the careless flow of time.

-This essay originally appeared in The Life of Greece: The Story of Civilization, Volume II, by Will Durant.
+This excerpt originally appeared in The Life of Greece: The Story of Civilization, Volume II, by Will Durant.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.